 The PowerShell command Get-ADUser is part of the Active Directory PowerShell module.
 Go to this article if you want to know how to install it.

-To search effectively for users in your Active Directory you should use the Filter switch.
+You should use the Filter switch to search effectively for users in your Active Directory.
 Don’t extract all users and then search the result set.

 Use Get-ADUser -Filter to search directly for improved performance.